 - Any other factors which the court may deem relevant.

 Ending a Civil Union

-The divorce and civil union dissolution laws in New Jersey share many similarities, making the procedure of ending a relationship easier to understand at a time of deep emotional strain.
+The end of any relationship can be difficult and overwhelming.
+Fortunately, the laws in New Jersey governing marriage divorce and civil union dissolution share many similarities.
+This allows the process of legally ending a relationship to be easier to understand and effectuate.
 If you are considering a dissolution of your civil union or a divorce, you will need a divorce attorney who can help you through this process.
 The matrimonial attorneys at Villani & DeLuca, P.C. have the experience you need in order to get through your divorce or dissolution.